hirosystems/docs/clarinet-static-analysis.md

 ### Annotations

-Sometimes, there is code that the check-checker analysis is unable to determine is safe, but as a developer, you know that it is safe, and want to pass that information to the check-checker to disable warnings that you consider to be false positives.
+Sometimes, there is code that the check-checker analysis is unable to determine is safe, but as a developer, you know it is safe, and want to pass that information to the check-checker to disable warnings you consider to be false positives.
 To handle these cases, the check-checker supports several annotations, implemented using "magic comments" in the contract code.